cfangmeier/FTGenStudies/studies/DM/overview.md

   - The model crashes with a modern version of Madgraph (2.6.X), but the AN says it was used in version 2.2.2.
 Sadly, this version is not an available release on the Madgraph5_aMC launchpad page.
 However, 2.2.3 is.
 A quick test with this release confirmed that the model runs in this version.
   - To help with future efforts that may require cross-version studies, I implemented code to query launchpad for all releases, and then automatically download, install, and configure them upon request with the --mg flag.
 Frankly, this was probably overkill, but whatever.

-  - Comparing cross-section for the case M_phi=50GeV, M_chi=1GeV, the naive run gives a cross-section of 69.36pb while the paper quotes 3.088 (69.36/3.088=22.46).
+  - Comparing cross-section for the case M_phi=10GeV, M_chi=1GeV in the DMScalar case, the naive run gives a cross-section of 549pb while the paper quotes 21.36pb (ratio: 42.3).
 A more thorough comparison is listed in the table below:

 ```
 Model       m_{chi}  m_{phi}    xs_paper     xs_mine     pap/me   me/pap